 Rudolph gets all excited when Zoey looks back at him and yells out that she likes him, but again, dude, she just totally ditched you to walk home with Arrow.
 You might be able to argue that she left so Arrow would leave Rudolph alone, but leaving with him just gives him all the power in that situation.
 He got the last word, the last laugh and the girl.

-The northern lights show up again to tell us yet another year has passed and Rudolph has been training the whole year for the junior reindeer games.
+The northern lights show up again to tell us that yet another year has passed, and Rudolph has been training the whole year for the junior reindeer games.
 Thanks for continuously breaking the ‘show, don’t tell’ rule of filmmaking in such a terrible and sloppy manner, you animated canker sores.

 Zoey gives Rudolph her heart pendant for luck, and they all start the games, which begin with a race.

 Arrow’s purposely crashing people, but Rudolph manages to keep up with him.
 Arrow pisses him off by telling him Zoey’s only nice to him because she feels sorry for him, prompting Rudolph to shine his nose and temporarily blind Arrow, sending him crashing.
 Rudolph wins, but is disqualified for illegal use of a glowing red nose (That’s actually a rule?) and is banned from the rest of the games.

 And, of course, Arrow wins by default.

 Oh boy!
 I get to rant!
 Whee!

 First of all, this is one of those irritating as hell times where an antagonist is clearly cheating, tons of people witness it, yet no one cares.
 Rudolph and Doggle even point out that he’s cheating, but don’t say a thing as Arrow’s crowned winner.
 He’s purposely crashing people – you can tell without so much as a question.
 Did Rudolph technically win illegally too?
 Yeah.
 And he shouldn’t win the race like that, but disqualifying him and not Arrow is ridiculously stupid and unfair.